Jared Anderson (boxer)

-Jared Dovan Anderson (born November 16, 1999) is an American professional boxer who held the NABF heavyweight title in 2021.
-As an amateur he won the 2017 and 2018 U.S. National Championships.
+Jared Dovan Anderson (born November 16, 1999) is an American professional boxer.
+At regional level, he held the NABF heavyweight title in 2021.
+As an amateur, he won the 2017 and 2018 U.S. National Championships.

 Professional career

 Anderson signed a multi-year promotional contract with Bob Arum's Top Rank on September 24, 2019, and made his professional debut a month later on October 26, scoring a first-round knockout (KO) victory over Daniel Infante at the Reno-Sparks Convention Center in Reno, Nevada.

 Anderson faced Andrew Satterfield in his third professional fight, which he won by a first-round technical knockout.
 On June 9, 2020, Anderson beat Johnnie Langston by a third-round technical knockout.
 It was the first time that Anderson had fought past the first round.
 Anderson scored another first-round stoppage on July 16, 2020, when he beat Hector Perez.
 Anderson passed the first round for the second time in his career on September 5, 2020, against Rodney Hernandez, whom he beat by a fourth-round technical knockout.
 Anderson closed out 2020 with a first-round technical knockout of Luis Peña on October 31, 2020.

 Anderson was scheduled to face Kingsley Ibeh on February 13, 2021, and won his first fight of 2021 by a sixth-round knockout.
 Anderson next faced Jeremiah Karpency on April 10, 2021, and once again won by a knockout, stopping Karpency early in the second round.
 Anderson improved to 10–0 when he beat the previously undefeated Vladimir Tereshkin (22–0–1) on October 9, 2021 on the undercard of Tyson Fury vs. Deontay Wilder III via second-round technical knockout.
 Anderson was scheduled to face Oleksandr Teslenko on December 11, 2021, on the undercard of the Vasiliy Lomachenko and Richard Commey lightweight bout.
 He won the bout via second-round technical knockout.

 On April 13, 2024 in Corpus Christi, Texas, Anderson was scheduled to face Ryad Merhy.
 He won the fight by unanimous decision.

 Anderson was scheduled to face Congolese boxer Martin Bakole at BMO Stadium in Los Angeles on August 3, 2024.
 Anderson lost the fight by TKO in the fifth round.

 Anderson was scheduled to face Marios Kollias (12–3–1) at The Theater at Madison Square Garden in New York on February 14, 2025.
 Anderson won the fight by unanimous decision.

+On March 26, 2026, Anderson signed a co-promotional deal with Frank Warren's Queensberry Promotions.
+Warren was pleased to add Anderson to his growing stable of heavyweights and confirmed his next fight would take place in the UK.
+Soon after, it was revealed his opponent would be British heavyweight Solomon Dacres (10–1, 3 KOs) in a 10-round bout, on the Fabio Wardley vs. Daniel Dubois undercard at the Co-op Live Arena in Manchester.
+On April 26, the fight was cancelled after Anderson tore his biceps.